What Is the Colorado Wrongful Death Statute of Limitations?

 Can a Fatal Car Accident Be a Wrongful Death?

-A fatal car accident might lead to a wrongful death claim if another party’s negligence caused your loved one’s fatal injuries.
+T-bone accident happening along the highway in Colorado.A fatal car accident might lead to a wrongful death claim if another party’s negligence caused your loved one’s fatal injuries.

 For example, if your family member died while a passenger in a vehicle, you might be entitled to pursue a wrongful death claim against the driver at fault for the accident.
 If your loved one was a driver killed in a crash caused by the driver of another vehicle, you may have a wrongful death claim against that motorist.
+If the driver who caused the accident was speeding, impaired by drugs or alcohol, distracted, ran a red light, or failed to follow the rules of the road in some other way, that driver would likely be found negligent.

-You might have a wrongful death claim if your loved one’s car accident was due to a design or manufacturing defect in their vehicle.
+You might also have a wrongful death claim if your loved one’s car accident was due to a design or manufacturing defect in their vehicle.

 What is the Difference Between Wrongful Death and Survival Actions?